 There are far too many situations that fall under the category of women’s self defense to cover here, including things like stalking, domestic abuse, rape, psychological abuse, home invasion, and kidnapping.
 But all of these different threads converge at the point where actual violence occurs, and that’s what we want to address here.

 As a woman facing a potentially violent predator, your first recourse should always be to get out of there.
 If you find a situation with a man is escalating out of control, and you’ve been isolated from other members of your group, then making yourself scarce is by far your safest option.

 Don’t worry about hurting their feelings.
 Trust your intuition.
 If you don’t feel safe, get out of there, get to where other people are, and ask for help.

 As before, if you are involved in a verbal argument that is getting physical then you need to defuse it rather than add to the levels of aggression.
 Don’t try to tell him off for his behavior, get the last word in, or “win” the argument.
 This might not sound like very PC advice, but it’s your personal safety we’re talking about here.

-I’ve used the word “predator” here, because that’s how you need to think of the damaged individuals who prey on women.
+The word “predator” here means that’s how you need to think of the damaged individuals who prey on women.
 And just like predatory animals, they are looking for the weakest members of the herd.
 If you’re seriously interested in not being a victim then you need to not look like a victim.

 Our society tends to discourage women from being confident alpha females.
 If you walk around with your head down, looking fearful then you are giving off the sort of energy that invites predators.
 If this description sounds like you, then you might want to consider taking up martial arts classes.

-It’s a great way to boost your confidence and get healthy, and you’ll be surprised how even a little knowledge of self defense can help stop you from becoming just another statistic.
+It’s a great way to boost your confidence and get healthy.
+You’ll be surprised how even a little knowledge of self defense can help stop you from becoming just another statistic.